High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

-This state law identified school districts in Texas as “local governmental entities”.
+This chapter of the Texas Government Code identifies school districts in Texas as “local governmental entities.”
 As a local government entity, school districts are automatically included as a part of the Texas statewide mutual aid system, which is established to provide integrated statewide mutual aid response capability between local government entities without a written mutual aid agreement.
 The law also outlines how requests for assistance can be made by the school district.

 Presidential and Homeland Security Policy Directives

-Following the September 11, 2001 terrorist attacks, a number of directives were issued to address emergency management and homeland security issues.
-The most notable of these are Presidential Policy Directive 8: National Preparedness and Homeland Security Presidential Directive 5: Management of Domestic Incidents.
-Together, these directives shape modern emergency management and response within the United States.
+Following the September 11, 2001 terrorist attacks, several directives were issued to address emergency management and homeland security issues.
+The most notable are Presidential Policy Directive 8: National Preparedness and Homeland Security Presidential Directive 5: Management of Domestic Incidents.

-Homeland Security Presidential Directive 5: Management of Domestic Incidents enhanced the ability of the nation to manage domestic incidents by establishing a single, comprehensive national incident management system.
-The National Incident Management System (NIMS) and use of the Incident Command System (ICS) is mandated, by Homeland Security Presidential Directive 5, for federal, state, and local government entities.
+Homeland Security Presidential Directive 5: Management of Domestic Incidents enhanced the nation’s ability to manage domestic incidents by establishing a single, comprehensive national incident management system.
+The National Incident Management System (NIMS) and use of the Incident Command System (ICS) allows responders at all jurisdictional levels and across all disciplines to work together more effectively and efficiently.

 The legal requirements of the Americans with Disabilities Act (ADA) and the subsequent statements of the Office of Civil Rights govern how schools address the population of Persons with Access and Functional Needs (PAFNs) when making emergency plans.

-Federally supported programs, such as after-school care, Title I tutorials, and child care programs, have specific safety assessment and emergency response metrics that must be met.
-Furthermore, state and federal regulations influence our emergency management planning activities.
-The lists below depict some of these regulations.
+Federally supported programs, such as after-school care, Title I tutorials, and childcare programs, have specific safety assessment and emergency response metrics that must be met.
+State and federal regulations effect emergency management planning activities.
+Some of these regulations are listed below.